ennioVisco/webmonitor/README.md

 ### Usage as Maven package

-To use it as a maven package, just include the following line:
+To use it as a maven package, just include the following line in your `build.gradle.kts`:

 ```kts
 implementation("com.enniovisco:webmonitor:1.0.0")
 ```

+Check on [Maven Central](https://central.sonatype.com/artifact/com.enniovisco/webmonitor/) for alternative build tools ( e.g. Maven).

 ### Running on Windows